banner of finescrollsaw fretwork patterns

 Peacocks box

 During the Victorian era peacocks became a very popular ornamentation motif, appearing very often in interior design, all types of furniture, stained glass and of course in fretwork.
 This box is a late example of this trend.
 It shows peacocks on the sides and lid, surrounded by branches and leaves.
-The design is completed by two small mirrors on the sides of the lid (not shown in the image).
+The design is completed by two small mirrors on the sides of the lid.
 This pattern is a complete reconstruction of an old English design.
 The pattern contains instructions to hinge the box or to make the lid with guides that encase accurately in the box.

 Height Width Depth